mjberg/reading-and-writing/_pages/02_readings.md

  * Made in America: Sam Walton
  * That Will Never Work: The Story of Netflix by Marc Randolph
  * [Invent and Wander: The Collected Writings of Jeff Bezos](https://matthewberg.me/jekyll/update/2020/10/25/Invent-And-Wander-Book-Notes.html)
+ * The People's Tycoon: Henry Ford and the American Century by Steven Watts

   **Biographies**